LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

     **Grandpa Dan**
         *I say the world looks pretty miserable with the fog.*
     **Lakshmi**
-         *Maybe. ==I do not have many memories left of the times before the fog...== And while the cataclysm does sound like an intense period of time...
+         *Maybe.
+I do not have many memories left of the times before the fog...
+And while the cataclysm does sound like an intense period of time...
 I cannot help but love the world.
 I want to see all of it.*
     **Grandpa Dan**
         *...*
     There is a silent pause during the cutscene, with the wind blowing.
 The interaction ends on this awkward note.